-- In case of a security issue, the security revision might be incremented and then an NVM update to an older NVM with a lower security revision might not be allowed. - The NVM version for the X550 is NOT shown in when using the sysctl -I portname command.
+- In case of a security issue, the security revision might be incremented and then an NVM update to an older NVM with a lower security revision might not be allowed. - The NVM version for X550 is NOT shown in the GUI.
 Only the EEtrack ID is displayed.
-If you run nvmupdate with -i, the version is displayed.
+If you run nvmupdate with -i, it should display.